zoho/Mobilisten-iOS-Beta/README.md

 Power up your mobile app with Mobilisten.

 ## Changelog
-UI refinements.
+Change of webview class from UIWebView to WKWebView for displaying articles.
 Built using swift 5.1.2
 ## Installation
 The Mobilisten SalesIQ iOS SDK can be integrated with your application by adding the following to your podfile: